 In my first job, my caseload was 70+.
 Individual and group sessions were 25-30 minutes once per week.
 I serviced students in a larger, PBIS school (if you don’t know what PBIS is, I suggest looking into it).
 At the time it housed PK-5th grade, with 3 social workers total.
 One social worker for PK-2nd, one for 3-5th (myself), and one for 6-8th.

-My responsibilities in that district included: Individual and group social work, check-ins with students as needed, crisis management, social skills lessons as needed, Red Ribbon Week as a whole with the other 2 social workers, presenting Erin’s Law (safe and unsafe touch), observations, data collection and monitoring charts, push-in groups in 2 special education classrooms, a push-in group to the Life Skills classroom, writing and monitoring FBAs and BIPs, Medicaid billing, and part of IEP evaluations, re-evaluations, and annual reviews for my grade levels.
+My responsibilities in that district included: Individual and group social work, check-ins with students as needed, crisis management, social skills lessons as needed, Red Ribbon Week as a whole with the other 2 social workers, presenting Erin’s Law (safe and unsafe touch), observations, data collection and monitoring charts, push-in groups in 2 special education classrooms, a push-in group to the Life Skills classroom, writing and monitoring FBAs and BIPs, Medicaid billing, and part of IEP evaluations, re-evaluations, annual reviews for my grade levels, and providing resources for families.
 I was also the 504 case manager and McKinney-Vento Liaison.

 My internship was located in a suburb and more equivalent to the population size of my first job.
 Students there ranged from early childhood and developmental kindergarten to 2nd grade.
 Individual and group sessions were around 20 minutes, once per week.
 The overall caseload size was 30-50+, lower in the beginning, and increasing throughout the year.

-While there, I was responsible for individual and group sessions, lunch bunches, Red Ribbon Week, push-in groups in the self-contained classroom, social skills lessons as needed, monthly character lessons for each class, crisis management, and IEP evaluations, re-evaluations, and annual reviews.
+While there, I was responsible for individual and group sessions, lunch bunches, Red Ribbon Week, push-in groups in the self-contained classroom, social skills lessons as needed, monthly character lessons for each class, crisis management, and IEP evaluations, re-evaluations, annual reviews, and providing resources for families.
 My supervisor also implemented a school-wide character program and rewarded students at monthly assemblies.
 She had other responsibilities not listed as well.

 This is just a general outline of the 3 different schools I have had experience in, and I’m sure I’m forgetting some things.
 But for the most part, there was a lot of overlap in my responsibilities.